Conservative Party looking into Kevin O'Leary's claims of mass voter fraud

 Neither Mr. O’Leary nor the Conservative Party would identify the leadership candidate’s team accused of voter fraud, but sources say it allegedly involved Tamil Canadians from Toronto connected to the campaign of Maxime Bernier.

+Mr. Clement also accused Mr. O’Leary of trying to smear Mr. Bernier, saying the reality TV star realizes that the Quebec MP has raised more money, sold more memberships and has a strong base of support in the leadership race.

+“Mr. O'Leary has decided it's time to start throwing some mud.
+They are obviously trying to save their campaign,” he said.

-The federal party released a statement to The Globe saying it was aware of the allegations and is investigating.
+The Conservative Party released a statement to The Globe saying it was aware of the allegations and is investigating.

 “Our rules are clear, any person looking to join our party must do so by paying the membership fee out of their own pocket, and we will ensure that principle is followed,” party spokesman Cory Hann said.
 “Any membership obtained contrary to the rules will be struck from our membership list and ineligible to vote.”